There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

 Thanks for your recent purchase with us!
 I hope you're enjoying your [product/service].

 I'd love to hear more about your experience working with our team.
 So please fill out the following survey and give us your honest feedback.
 I promise it's short, and it'll help improve customers' experiences in the future.

 I know your time is valuable, and I appreciate your attention.

 << Attach questionnaire >>

-It's okay to take some time upon reading the email to cool down before typing up a response.
-Don't take their email to heart.
+It's okay to take some time to cool down before typing a response.
+However, don't take their email to heart.
 Sometimes, a customer is so upset that there isn't much damage control you can do.
 The best move is to wave the white flag and move forward.

 I am so sorry to hear that you have had such a poor experience that you no longer want to work with us.

 Customer satisfaction is always a number one priority for us.
 I'm deeply sorry that that wasn't clearly demonstrated to you.

 As much as I hate to see you go, I completely understand how upset you must feel.
 I apologize again for any trouble we may have caused you.
 Good luck with your business, and I wish you all the best.